Brett Bodine Racing: Car No. 11 History

 Brett Bodine drove the 11 car for Junior Johnson in 1995 with Lowe's sponsorship and drove the car again with Lowe's sponsorship in 1996 as an owner/driver.
 Brett's team struggled with consistency that season but they did manage to finish 24th in the points standings, with one top ten.
 After the season, Lowe's left to sponsor the No. 31 at Richard Childress Racing and Bodine's sponsorship woes began.

 1997 saw Brett sign a long term sponsorship deal that would put Close Call Phone Cards on the car.
 The season started off well with Bodine achieving two top ten finishes in the first 9 races.
 However, just half-way into the season Close-Call stopped paying its sponsorship bills and Brett was forced to strip the decals off of his car.
 The car ran unsponsored for the remainder of the season and Bodine was forced to sell part of the team to Andy Evans, although he later re-acquired full interest.
 Bodine later accused Evans of trying to steal his team.

 1998 and 1999 found Bodine with reliable sponsorship from Paychex on his new Ford Taurus.
 He found modest success in 1998 finishing 25th overall in points, despite failing to finish in the top ten all season.
-He did, however, manage to finish in the top 20 on eleven occasions.
+He did, however, manage to finish in the top 20 on eleven occasions while also earning $1 million for the first time.

 After 1998, Bodine struggled in 1999.
 He was only able to reach 35th-place in the final standing, again with no top tens and only four top 20s.
 The No. 11 team also failed to qualify for 2 events and Paychex chose not to return at the end of the season.

 Without a sponsor having been found, Brett sold half-interest in his team once again, this time to Richard Hilton.
 As part of the deal Ralphs would come on as the primary sponsor.
 Although the sale of the team fell through Brett was able to retain the Ralphs sponsorship.
 However, the team reached only 35th place in the final points standings with no top tens and just 5 top twenties.
 They failed to qualify for five of the races.